ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

 #### Order Enforcement

-The order enforcement used is similar to the replay mechanism implemented by us.
+The order enforcement or replay mechanism of the original GoPie implementation used is similar to the replay mechanism implemented by us.
 For a tracked operation, it creates a wait and release mechanism.
-The main difference is, that GoPie only enforces the order of a subset of all operations, namely the operations in the scheduling chain.
+The main difference is, that GoPie only enforces the order of a subset of all operations, namely the operations in the mutated scheduling chain.
 Those operations are called active operation.

 It the program wants to execute an operation, it first checks if the operations